mdanylyuk/tfs4jira/README.md

 * Go to Settings >> Properties and take note of the "**GIT URL**".
 You will need it in the next step.

 Installing the synchronizer:
-The steps below are to be executed on any mashine with a git client installed.
+The steps below are to be executed on any machine with a git client installed.

 * Use git client and clone the repo - **git clone WEB_APP_GIT_URL** .
 * Go to the newly created repo.